mirnylab/hiclib-legacy/doc/source/index.rst

 An example script shows how  fragment-level analysis can be used to merge multiple datasets together, filter them and save heatmaps to an h5dict.

-Heatmaps and vectors of SS reads are then exported by fragment-level analysis to an h5dict, that can be passe to a binnedData class.
+Heatmaps and vectors of SS reads are then exported by fragment-level analysis to an h5dict, that can be passed to a binnedData class.
 BinnedData class will load this h5dict, or any other dict-like object, perform multiple types of iterative correction and eigenvector expansion, and compare results with different genomic tracks.

+High-resolution binned data class can be used to perform Iterative Correction at high resolutions (was tested at 10kb resolution).
+It is much less feature-rich, and relies on the user to do all the analysis.
+It can operate on one dataset only.

 Example scripts